 We help you build and maintain quality relationships with family members, friends and co-workers, all of who help to reduce the symptoms of your eating disorders.

 We believe it’s important to involve your social support network in your treatment.
 Your family members will be part of the support team that helps you restore your health.

-Essential to restoring healthy eating habits, nutrition therapy starts with a one-on-one evaluation with a registered dietician who assesses your current eating habits and designs a program tailored to your specific needs.
-We design meal plans to establish a healthy and balanced diet, taking into account your preferences, schedule and metabolic needs.
+Essential to restoring healthy eating habits, nutrition therapy starts with a one-on-one evaluation with a registered dietitian who assesses your current eating habits and designs a program tailored to your specific needs.
+We design meal plans to establish a healthy and balanced diet, taking into account your preferences, schedule, and metabolic needs.

 Understanding how certain foods affect your mood and emotions can help you make better food choices.
 We help you increase your awareness of the complex interaction between foods and mood through the use of cell phone apps and biological measurements, such as your blood sugar and stress hormone levels.

 We are at the forefront of care for this newly recognized eating problem, where children and adults severely restrict the types of food they eat or reject foods on the basis of taste, texture, or sensory quality.
 This eating pattern can lead to inadequate nutrition, family conflict, and social isolation.
 If you are affected by selective eating, you will learn skills that help you manage fears of necessary foods.